-Under the General Data Protection Regulation (GDPR) you have a number of rights regarding your personal data.
+Under the UK General Data Protection Regulation (UK GDPR) you have a number of rights regarding your personal data.
 The following information identifies each of these rights and how ENTRUST applies this right to your personal data.

-Under GDPR you have the right to obtain:
+Under UK GDPR you have the right to obtain:

 We will provide this information to you free of charge unless the request is 'manifestly unfounded or excessive', when we may choose to charge an administration fee or refuse to respond.